seanox/aspect-js/manual/en/mvc.md

 ## View Model Binding

-View Model Binding is about linking HTML elements with corresponding model objects that exist in JavaScript.
-This is a part also belongs to the Model View Controller and is implemented in Seanox aspect-js by the Composite API.
+View model binding is about linking HTML elements with corresponding existing static JavaScript objects (models), which in Seanox aspect-js is a part of the Model View Controller and the Composite API.

 SiteMap is an extension and is based on the Composite API.
 For a better understanding, the functionality is described here in the Model View Controller.

 ### Terms